 I wish soup season would never end— I’d like to nosh on this Broccoli Cheddar Soup with super cheesy cheese straws year-round!
 Is that asking too much?
 I think not.

-And, the cheese straws are a fun addition.
 This soup is majorly delicious.
 Loaded with the perfect amount of spice, plenty of shredded Cheddar cheese (because almost all great soups have cheese) and broccoli.
-If you’re in a pinch for time, frozen broccoli florets are 100% the way to go!
-They are cleaned, prepped, chopped and ready to be made into this perfect dish.
+If you’re in a pinch for time, frozen broccoli florets are absolutely allowed!
 And let’s not forget that this soup is made from a roux base, so it’s smooth, creamy and you seriously can’t go wrong!!

 - ½ teaspoon red pepper flakes